pkp/pkp-docs/learning-ojs/en/subscriptions.md

 Institutional subscriptions are managed similarly to individual subscriptions, but are used for libraries, research institutes, and other organizes that subscribe to your journal.

-You can create a new individual subscription by using the Create New Subscription link.
+You can create a new institutional subscription by using the Create New Subscription link.
 First, however, you will need to create a new account for the institution's contact person under Users & Roles (see [the User Accounts chapter](./user-accounts)).
 Once that is done, you can search for the account here, and apply the different configurations.

 ![The Create New Subscription window.](./assets/learning-ojs3.3-jm-subscriptions-instit-create.png)